minienv/minienv/deploy/README.md

 2. daemonset-registry.yml - This is a Docker Registry pull through cache for caching docker images used in environments
 3. daemonset-npm-proxy-cache.yml - This is a NPM proxy cache for caching npm modules used in environments
 4. deployment-api.yml - This is the minienv API.
 It contains the logic for provisioning and launching environments.
 You will need to customize this yml file for your environment.
 See below for more details.
-5. service-api.yml - This expose the minienv API on a NodePort, by default port 31112
+5. service-api.yml - This exposes the minienv API on a NodePort, by default port 31112
 6. deployment-web.yml - This is the minienv web application
-7. service-web.yml - This expose the minienv web application on a NodePort, by default port 31111
+7. service-web.yml - This exposes the minienv web application on a NodePort, by default port 31111

 ### Custom Configuration